ietf-teep/architecture/draft-ietf-teep-architecture.md

 is lower than in the SGX example.
 Thus, Case 1 is possible as well, though still more complex than Cases 2 and 3.

-TEE OS's (e.g., OP-TEE) that support loading and verifying signed TAs from an untrusted filesystem can, like SGX, use classic file distribution mechanisms.
+A trusted OS running in the TEE (e.g., OP-TEE) that supports loading and verifying signed TAs from an untrusted filesystem can, like SGX, use classic file distribution mechanisms.
 If secure TA storage is used (e.g., a Replay-Protected Memory Block device) on the other hand, the TEEP protocol can be used